ppb/ppb-vector/README.md

 ### Negation

-Negating a `Vector2` is equivalent to multiplying it by -1.
+Negating a `Vector2` produces one with identical length and opposite direction.
+It is equivalent to multiplying it by -1.

     >>> -Vector2(1, 1)
     Vector2(-1.0, -1.0)